|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 The trails are moderate in difficulty and suitable for beginners and even experienced trekkers as it offers close-up mountain views with very low risks of altitude sickness.

 This nine days trek starts at Dhampus after a scenic drive from Kathmandu.
-Dhampus is a culturally rich Gurung village that provides stunning views of Annapurna ranges, Fishtail, Dhaulagiri, and Hiunchuli.
+Dhampus is a culturally rich Gurung village that provides stunning views of the Annapurna ranges, Fishtail, Dhaulagiri, and Hiunchuli.

 Our next trek destination is Landruk, from where we will be able to catch fantastic views of the sunsets over Machhapuchhare (Fishtail), Annapurna South, and Hiunchuli.
 From Landruk, we will be trekking to Chomrong and then to Himalaya.